 Hugh Morgan-Owen (1882 - 1953)

-The fourth child of Timothy Morgan Owen and Emma, Hugh Morgan-Owen, was born in 1882 in Rhyl, Flintshire.
+The fourth child of Timothy Morgan Owen and Emma, Hugh Morgan-Owen, was born on 13 January 1882 in Rhyl, Flintshire.
 He was educated at Shrewsbury School (1896-1900) and was an Exhibitioner at Hertford College, Oxford (1900-04).
 As a fifteen-year old, Hugh helped Rhuddlan Cricket Team beat some of the best local teams with his bowling; he took six wickets for six runs v Llanychan, five wickets for thirty-six runs v Rugby Ramblers and eight wickets for twenty-seven runs, including a hat trick, v Bangor.
 [Cheshire Observer, 21 August 1897] Like his brothers, he was a great footballer and played in four successive years for Oxford against Cambridge, scoring in 1901 and 1902 and captaining in his final year.
 He too was a prominent Corinthian and Welsh amateur international, also playing for Rhyl and Welshpool.
 He toured less than his brother Morgan but the two of them ('MM' and 'H', as they were known) both went on Corinthians' short Easter tour to Paris in 1908.
 They both withdrew from the Welsh international team to play England in 1903, choosing instead to play for the Old Salopians (the Old Boys of Shrewsbury School) in the first ever final of Arthur Dunn Cup.